M-croHard/MacroHard/README.md

 Our application will be delivered through a web page and mobile devices.
 The information needed to be stored and retrieved by users will be stored on a web server and database server.

-Most of of our user stories revolve concerts.
+Most of of our user stories revolve around concerts.
 However, this application can be used for any event where tickets need to be sold.

 #Stakeholders